 - Swirl the bottle well before use.
 Do not shake.

-- Sit or stand while taking this drug.
-Do not take this drug while lying down.
+- Have your child sit or stand to take this drug.
+Do not give this drug while your child is lying down.

 - Do not mix with any other foods or liquids.

-- Take this drug within 10 hours after it was mixed.
-If you do not take this drug within 10 hours after it was mixed, throw it away and call your doctor or pharmacist.
+- Give this drug within 10 hours after it was mixed.
+If you do not give this drug within 10 hours after it was mixed, throw it away and call the doctor or pharmacist.

-- Some doses may need more than 1 bottle of this drug.
+- Some doses may need more than 1 bottle or less than 1 bottle of this drug.
+Be sure you know how much of this drug to give for your child’s dose.
 If you have questions, talk with the doctor.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.